keyboard-dev/keyboard-local/README.md

 - "Create a Typeform survey from this list of questions"
 - "Find that document about Q3 planning and summarize it"

+## Key Features

+- **Connect Your Tools:** One MCP, all your tools.
+Provide Keyboard access to third party tools in your own GitHub environment.
+- **Private:** Keyboard doesn't have access to your API keys, it only has access to the GitHub Codespace.
+- **Secure Workflows:** Run code safely within your own controlled environment with human oriented approval workflows.
+- **Human Control:** You approve what code is executed, you also approve what data is sent is back to MCP clients like Claude.

 ## How Keyboard Works

-Keyboard creates a seamless bridge between AI conversations and actual code execution through a simple approval-based workflow:
+Keyboard creates a seamless bridge between AI conversations and actual code execution through a simple approval-based workflow.

 ### How it works in 3 steps: